Christina Milian Rocks A Black Bikini Top & Bares Baby Bump At The Beach

 Christina Milian soaked up the rays at the beach, and shared several photos with her Instagram fans.
-The soon-to-be-mom rocked a black bikini top and light-toned skirt, and shared a couple of images where she posed with her friend.
+The soon-to-be-mom rocked a black bikini top and light-toned wrap as she posed with her friend.

-In the captions, the singer noted that her friend is Hila Shtork Zigdon, and that they’ve been friends for a year.
-It looks like the pair have a sweet friendship so far, as one of the photos showed Hila posing next to Christina and placing her hands on her growing baby bump.
-Hila was also notably taller than Christina, and wore a brightly-colored tropical dress over an animal-print bikini top.
+In the caption, the singer noted that her friend is Hila Shtork Zigdon, and that they’ve been friends for a year.
+It looks like the pair have a sweet friendship so far, as one of the photos showed Hila placing her hands on Christina’s growing baby bump.
+Hila, who is notably taller than Christina, wore a brightly-colored tropical dress over an animal-print bikini top.

-The final image was a close-up photo of Christina, however, and showed her lounging on a towel at the beach.
-Behind her, you could see a mostly empty sandy stretch of beach with a hint of the ocean.
+The final image was a close-up photo of Christina lounging on a towel at the beach.
+Behind her, a mostly empty sandy stretch of beach with a hint of the ocean appeared in the background.
 The entrepreneur smiled with her lips closed while glancing down at the camera.
 Her bikini top was black with white accents, and featured halter-style straps.
-The white accents included a strip of mesh-like designs, which were complemented by threading.
-Meanwhile, her skirt was a very light shade of pink, and rested right under her belly.
-This photo gave followers a good look at her ever-growing baby bump.
+The white accents included a strip of mesh-like designs complemented by atypical threading.
+Her booty wrap boasted a very light shade of pink, and rested just under her belly.
+This photo gave followers a good look at the celebrity’s growing baby bump.

-Plus, Christina accessorized simply for the look, as she pulled her hair back in a slick, low ponytail with a middle part.
-She also wore round sunglasses, and small hoop earrings.
-She propped herself up with her left arm and lay on her left side for the shot.
+Christina accessorized in a simple way for her look.
+She pulled her hair back in a slick, low ponytail with a middle part and she rocked round sunglasses, and small hoop earrings.
+She propped herself up with her left arm as she lay on her side for the shot.

-The photo, which has garnered over 109,000 likes in the first three hours since it was posted, also elicited many compliments from adoring fans.
+The photo, which garnered more than 109,000 likes in the first three hours since being posted, also elicited many compliments from adoring fans.

 “Awww you look amazing!!!
 For real.
 Glowing,” noted a follower.